Estimation of time-varying treatment effects using marginal structural models dependent on partial treatment history: The proposed methodology

 Based on the discussion in previous sections, we recommend using $\hat{\theta}_{psw}^{(\tilde{m}_{\alpha})}$, $\hat{\theta}_{psw}^{(\hat{m}_{\alpha})}$ or $\hat{\theta}_{sw/psw}^{(\tilde{m}_{\alpha})}$ as an estimator of $\theta^{(K)}$.
 Of course, one could also use $\hat{\theta}_{sw}^{(\tilde{m}_{\alpha})}$, $\hat{\theta}_{rsw}^{(\tilde{m}_{\alpha})}$, $\hat{\theta}_{sw}^{(\hat{m}_{\alpha})}$, $\hat{\theta}_{rsw}^{(\hat{m}_{\alpha})}$, or $\hat{\theta}_{rsw/psw}^{(\tilde{m}_{\alpha})}$.

 For simplicity, we have considered the saturated model (i.e., including the interaction term) for each $m$ as a candidate model.
-However, the other model (e.g., main effect model) could also be used to select $m^*$ and/or to estimate $\theta^{(K)}$.
-That is, the IP-weighted estimator can be constructed based on the following regression model:
+However, the other model could also be used to select $m^*$ and/or to estimate $\theta^{(K)}$.
+For example, using the following main effect model: